fernandogenerato/java-graphql-example/README.md

 # Spring GraphQL Example

-This is a demo project illustrating how to use Spring with GraphQL to create a book and author query API.
+This is a demo project that illustrates how to use Spring with GraphQL to create a book and author query API using the guide available in spring https://spring.io/guides/gs/graphql-server
 ## Prerequisites

 Before you begin, ensure you have the following requirements: